 - Next, take the squash and slice lengthways.
 Deseed the squash and slice into 1cm half-moon shapes.
 Place the squash on a baking tray and drizzle with 3 tbsp olive oil.
 Scatter the chopped chilli over the squash, season with salt and pepper and roast in a preheated oven at 200°C for 30 minutes, or until golden and soft.

-- Place the couscous into a bowl and top with one cup boiling water.
-Cover and set aside for two minutes, until the water has been fully absorbed.
+- Place the couscous into a bowl and top with 1 cup boiling water.
+Cover and set aside for a few minutes, until the water has been fully absorbed.
 Run a fork through the grains to loosen it.
 Add in 1 tbsp olive oil, a large handful of chopped parsley and the lemon zest.
 Set aside.

 - Dice the tomatoes and cucumber and place into a bowl.
-Add in a drizzle of olive oil and a squeeze of lemon to dress it.
+Add in a drizzle of olive oil and a squeeze of lemon to dress.
 Stir the chopped mint through the salad.

-- To assemble each bowl, place a large spoonful of the herby couscous into a bowl and top with 3–4 falafel.
+- To assemble each bowl, place a large spoonful of the herby couscous into a bowl and top with a few falafel.
 Add some salad leaves and a large spoonful of the tomato and cucumber salad.
-Next, place a few slices of the cooked squash into the bowl and, next to this, add half a sliced avocado.
-Finish the bowl with a spoonful of hummus, some pickled beetroot and a generous drizzle of tahini dressing.
+Then place a few slices of the cooked squash into the bowl and, next to this, add half a sliced avocado.
+Finish the bowl with a spoonful of hummus, some pickled beetroot and a generous drizzle of the tahini dressing.